Skip to content

 0 / 1

-The company only states that it recognise the value of the benefits received from the natural ecosystem, minimises its impact on biodiversity, and contributes to its conservation.
-However, no commitment was found to zero conversion of natural ecosystems.
+The company states that it recognises the value of benefits provided by natural ecosystems, aims to minimise its impact on biodiversity, and contributes to conservation efforts.
+However, no explicit commitment to zero conversion of natural ecosystems was found.

 This indicator is disabled as the company is only a processor or trader.